jaraco/configparser/README.rst

 this backport is produced.
 If the implementation details of this backport are not important for you, feel free to ignore the following content.

-``configparser`` is converted using `python-future
-<http://python-future.org>`_.
-The project takes the following
+The project takes the following branching approach:
-branching approach:

-* the ``3.x`` branch holds unchanged files synchronized from the upstream CPython repository.
-The synchronization is currently done by manually copying the required files and stating from which CPython changeset they come from.
+* The ``3.x`` branch holds unchanged files synchronized from the upstream CPython repository.
+The synchronization is currently done by manually copying the required files and stating from which CPython changeset they come.

-* the ``master`` branch holds a version of the ``3.x`` code with some tweaks that make it independent from libraries and constructions unavailable on 2.x.
+* The ``master`` branch holds a version of the ``3.x`` code with some tweaks that make it compatible with older Pythons.
+Code on this branch must work on all supported Python versions.
+Test with ``tox`` or in CI.
-  Code on this branch still *must* work on the corresponding Python 3.x but will also work on Python 2.6 and 2.7 (including PyPy).
-You can check this running the supplied unit tests with ``tox``.

 The process works like this:

 1. In the ``3.x`` branch, run ``pip-run -- sync-upstream.py``, which
-   downloads the latest stable release of Python and copies the relevant files from there into their new locations here and then commits those changes with a nice reference to the relevant upstream commit hash.
+   downloads the latest stable release of Python and copies the relevant files from there into their new locations and then commits those changes with a nice reference to the relevant upstream commit hash.

-2. I check for new names in ``__all__`` and update imports in ``configparser.py`` accordingly.
-I run the tests on Python 3.
+2. Check for new names in ``__all__`` and update imports in ``configparser.py`` accordingly.
+Optionally, run the tests on a late Python 3.
 Commit.

-3. I merge the new commit to ``master``.
-I run ``tox``.
+3. Merge the new commit to ``master``.
+Run tests.
 Commit.

-4. If there are necessary changes, I do them now (on ``master``).
-Note that the changes should be written in the syntax subset supported by Python 2.6.
+4. Make any compatibility changes on ``master``.
+Run tests.
+Commit.

-5. I run ``tox``.
-If it works, I update the docs and release the new version.
+5. Update the docs and release the new version.
-   Otherwise, I go back to point 3.
-I might use ``pasteurize`` to suggest me required changes but usually I do them manually to keep resulting code in a nicer form.

 Footnotes